andyw4321/Minerva-Video-Scraping-Tool/README.md

 - Python installed, with necessary packages (selenium, time, urllib)
 - Chrome webdriver installed (Installation Guide: https://sites.google.com/a/chromium.org/chromedriver/)
-- Login credentials to Minerva ALF prepared (by email and passowrd, not Google Account)
+- Login credentials to Minerva ALF prepared (by email and password, not Google Account)

 #### Understanding the purpose of functions in the code